RyanS974/RyanS974/datasets/phase2/README.md

 - phase2.ipynb
 - submission_instructions.ipynb
-- combine.py also has some code for loading and predicting
+- combine.py also has some code for loading and predicting.
+This will write a preds.txt file also that would need to be zipped before submission.
+This is of the baseline model for CodaLabs and would need to be modified, such as hyperparameters modification, of the three that are in the code, or added hyperparameters.
+You could modify this however you want also with a new classifier also.

 ## Submission Instructions
 Make sure your labels from your validation results are in a zip file before submitting it to CodaLabs.
 The file inside should be named preds.txt with just the labels.